ilyasstalha/xlsx-to-xml/README.md

 # xlsx-to-xml

-This tool is a NodeJS app that converts spreadsheets (currently XLSX files are the only file type to be tested) into simple XML output.
+This tool is a NodeJS app that converts spreadsheets (currently XLSX files are the only file type supported) into simple XML output.

-Example:
+Here's an example of what it can do.
+This table

 <table>
 <tbody>